 - Encourage your student to attend educational programs in the chapter and on campus.

-- Find out the details of the financial obligations of the fraternity/sorority.
+- Find out the details of the financial obligations and payment options of the fraternity/sorority.

 - Encourage your student to take a leadership role in his Chapter.